NewAlexandria/leadership_readme/career-ladder.md

 Any organization in a company can reuse these by relating 'tech' quality to any use of tools to speed up workflow and delivery.
 All code is essentially tools for automation.

-> Above all else, the assessment of career growth should mirror [the assessment during Interviewing](https://newalexandria.github.io/leadership_readme/interviewing.html).
+> Above all else, the assessment of career growth should mirror [the assessment during Interviewing](https://newalexandria.github.io/leadership_readme/interviewing.html), including personal/psychological makeup.

 ## Pivotal Practices
 ### Architecture